 To be eligible to enter the thesis year, you must have completed all lower-division coursework; completed 90 credits; have a cumulative grade point average of 2.0 or better, with a minimum grade point average of 2.0 in the required classes for the major; have completed one full year of residence at PNCA, either as a full-time student or the equivalent as a part-time student; and may not be on probation.
-Students declared ineligible to enter the thesis year may appeal for review to the Academic Policy Review Committee at academicaffairs@willamette.edu.
+Students declared ineligible to enter the thesis year.
+Appeals of this eligibility go through the PNCA petitions committee, contact registrar@willamette.edu.
 The review process must be completed before the end of the semester in which eligibility is determined.
 A more detailed account of the senior year process is covered in the Thesis Handbook.